Connect

 Adult Learning & Spiritual Enrichment (ALSET)

-If you have questions, concerns, ideas for classes, or if you are interested in supporting ALSET, either as a committee member or a group facilitator, please reach out to Stacy Edwards, ALSET chair by email
+If you have questions, concerns, ideas for classes, or if you are interested in supporting ALSET, either as a committee member or a group facilitator, please reach out to Stacey Edwards, ALSET chair by email

 Science and Faith Book Study